sybrew/the-seo-framework/readme.txt

 	* SEOPress syntax is now detected for titles and descriptions.
 The SEO Bar will warn you about leftover syntax.
 	* Hidden forums of bbPress now have their forums, topics, and replies removed from the sitemap by forcing "noindex" to them.
 		* The SEO Bar will also explain this.
 No amount of overriding will make the hidden forum public; so, indexing overrides are ignored.
-	* TODO added a setting to soften the SEO Bar colors.
-		* The default colors are accessible to people with any type color-vision deficiency, but they may be too harsh on the eyes for some.
+* **Improved:**
+	* After two years of fiddling, we finally found a way to round the edges of the SEO Bar.
+Finally some peace on your eyes.
+		* The problem was that we're using flexbox, which doesn't yield information about wrapping; so, we must rely on hiding the overflow.
+But relatively positioned tooltips still need to overflow beyond its parent, otherwise we cannot see the tooltip.
+We figured that making the tooltip relative to a grandparent, we could still work with hiding overflows.
+So what was left to do is calculate relative positioning between the grandparent and parent.
 * **Changed:**
 	* The first-time installation notice is now displayed thrice instead of once within a 2-minute timeframe (whichever comes first), whereafter it disappears forever.
 	* Added support for wpForo v2.0 and later, but dropped support for earlier versions.